• Skip to main content

 Portuguese explorers played an important role in history.
 They opened European trade routes around coastal Africa and all the way to Asia and the Pacific, and then Brazil.

-Filed Under: LATIN FESTIVALS, Portuguese, Portuguese Festivals, Travel
+Filed Under: FESTIVALS, Portugal, Portuguese, Travel

 Primary Sidebar